 Dudley T. Goodhead

 is Emeritus Director of the Medical Research Council (MRC) Radiation and Genome Stability Unit, Harwell, United Kingdom.
 His Unit carried out basic research on the relationship of genome stability to human health, including how DNA may be damaged by radiation and the cellular repair systems act to restore normality.
 He is now an independent consultant and assists agencies in evaluating and guiding their radiation research programs in the European Union and the United States.
 His personal research has been mainly on the biophysics of radiation effects, with particular emphasis on microscopic features of radiation track structure at the atomic, molecular, and cellular levels and their consequent radiobiological and health effects.
 He gained his PhD in particle physics at the University of Oxford.
 Early career positions were at the Universities of California, London and Natal and at the MRC Radiobiology Unit.
-He has served on a variety of national and international committees on evaluation of radiation risks, including the Committee on Medical Aspects of Radiation in the Environment in the United Kingdom, two National Research Council committees [on health risks of exposure to radon (BEIR VI) and evaluation of the National Aeronautics and Space Administration’s (NASA) space radiation cancer risk model] and working groups of the International Agency for Research on Cancer (on carcinogenic risk of gamma rays, neutrons, and internally deposited radionuclides) and the Royal Society (on risks from depleted uranium) and consultancies to the United Nations Scientific Committee on the Effects of Atomic Radiation and the International Atomic Energy Agency.
-He was chair of the Committee Examining Radiation Risks of Internal Emitters in the United Kingdom and is currently acting chair of the Advisory Group on Ionizing Radiation of Public Health England.
+He has served on a variety of national and international committees on evaluation of radiation risks, including the Committee on Medical Aspects of Radiation in the Environment in the United Kingdom; NCRP Scientific Committee (SC) 1-20 (Report No. 181), SC 1-22 (Commentary No. 23), and SC 1-24; two National Research Council committees [on health risks of exposure to radon (BEIR VI) and evaluation of the National Aeronautics and Space Administration’s (NASA) space radiation cancer risk model]; and working groups of the International Agency for Research on Cancer (on carcinogenic risk of gamma rays, neutrons, and internally deposited radionuclides) and the Royal Society (on risks from depleted uranium) and consultancies to the United Nations Scientific Committee on the Effects of Atomic Radiation and the International Atomic Energy Agency.
+He was chair of the Committee Examining Radiation Risks of Internal Emitters in the United Kingdom.
 In the 2002 Queen’s Birthday Honours List, he was awarded the Order of the British Empire for services to medical research.
 His other awards include the Weiss Medal from the Association for Radiation Research, Failla Medal from the Radiation Research Society, Douglas Lea Lecturer from the Institute of Physics and Engineering in Medicine and Biology, Bacq and Alexander Award from the European Society of Radiation Biology, Honorary Fellowship from the Society of Radiological Protection, Warren K. Sinclair Lecturer from NCRP, and Gray Medal from the International Committee on Radiation Units and Measurements.
 For the past 3 y he has directed the NASA Space Radiation Summer School at Brookhaven National Laboratory.

 Stephen C. Hora